JYVSECTEC/PHR-model-links/Triage-Respond/blogs.md

 * [Deploy the containerized GRR to unmask the intruders](https://jyvsectec.fi/2020/04/deploy-the-containerized-grr-to-unmask-the-intruders/) - The first post of series focusing on containerized GRR Rapid Response revealing in-depth details how to use tool in real-world scenarios
 * [Carry out investigations remotely using containerized GRR](https://jyvsectec.fi/2020/05/carry-out-investigations-remotely-using-containerized-grr/)
+* [How to Detect DNS Tunneling in the Network?](https://www.catonetworks.com/blog/how-to-detect-dns-tunneling-in-the-network/) - Blog post on how to detect DNS tunneling in network